Doris Treleaven, President

-P.O.W.E.R.’s 2016 field crew is headed up by Rachel Greene.
-Rachel is an upper year student in the School of Environment, Resources and Sustainability at the University of Waterloo, and joins us for the final co-op placement of her undergraduate degree program.
-Laura McFarlan, an undergraduate co-op student at the University of Waterloo, as well as returning staff member Aleks Spasevski and new recruit Francine Pauvif, both undergrad summer students from the University of Guelph, round out the team this year.
+P.O.W.E.R.’s 2016 field crew was headed up by Rachel Greene.
+As an upper year student in the School of Environment, Resources and Sustainability at the University of Waterloo, Rachel joined us for the final co-op placement of her undergraduate degree program.
+Laura McFarlan, an undergraduate co-op student at the University of Waterloo, as well as returning staff member Aleks Spasevski and new recruit Francine Pauvif, both undergrad summer students from the University of Guelph, rounded out the 2016 team.

 In early 2016, winter Phragmites presence/absence mapping was undertaken on roadsides across Halton and Peel.
 Local volunteer Vince Fiorito and Program Director Dianne Watkins took care of areas south of Highway 5/Dundas.
 North of Highway 5/Dundas, University of Waterloo graduate students Nathan Decarlo, Andrea Bale and Patricia Huynh, as well as Georgetown local Jesse Paragamian worked together to get the mapping done.

 Early in 2015, vectorIAS’s efforts were supported by Jack Zhang (UW) who helped us get our communications house in order.

 During the 2015 field season mapping, management and outreach were taken on by Andrew Clouthier (York), Bernadeta Szmudrowska (UoT), Erica Tudo (UW), and Sam Hannah (GDHS) with coordination by Colin Cassin (UTM).

 P.O.W.E.R.’s seasonal staff is funded in part through Service Canada’s Summer Work Experience Program.